roelfie/react-redux-udemy/README.md

 #### useEffect cleanup

 The function provided to `useEffect` can return an optional cleanup function.
-This cleanup function will be executed on the next execution of `useEffect`.
+This cleanup function will be executed

+- on the next execution of `useEffect`
+- when the component is removed from the DOM

 Example of a Wikipedia search widget that calls the Wikipedia API 500ms after the last keystroke:

 ```js
 useEffect(() => {